praveek/launch.en/help/release-notes/current.md

 ### Features

-* Improved list view pagination:
-** Users can jump to a specific page in a list
-** Users can select the number of rows to display
+* Rows per page: List pages now allow you to specify how many rows you'd like to see on each page.
+* Pagination: List pages now have improved pagination that shows you how many pages are available and lets you jump to a specific page.
+Page numbers are based on the number of rows per page

 ## February 6, 2020